System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 JOURNEY THREE: THE 4-HOUR AUTONOMOUS BUILD

 "Build a project management tool with auth, team workspaces, kanban boards, and Stripe billing.
 Next.js, Prisma, deploy to Vercel."
 One message.
 Four hours later, a working app is live at a production URL.
-Here is everything that happened in between.
+Everything that happened in between, step by step.

 At this level, the hard part is not generating code.
 It is keeping a system running reliably for four hours straight.
 Can it survive a crash at step 127?
 Remember a decision from step 12?
 Stop wasting money when it is stuck?
 These are infrastructure problems, not AI problems.